Make Sure You Are Counted in the 2020 CENSUS!

 - Funding for education and student loans.

-- The number of congressional districts in Minnesota
+- The number of congressional districts so that YOU are equally represented.

 Due to the high participation rate in 2010, Minnesota received high amounts of funding in these areas over the past 10 years.
 To ensure this funding continues, MCD is encouraging full participation for everyone in the 2020 Census.

 While the Census no longer tracks which individuals have disabilities, the Census Bureau has identified people with disabilities as a group that is “hard-to-count,” mainly because past versions of the Census were inaccessible.
 This year the Census will be accessible.
 Census emails follow Section 508 accessibility laws and paper copies can be requested in Braille or large print.
 The Census is also translated into 59 different languages, including ASL (in video format).